 Iowa's Lemon Law was written to protect consumers who have purchased vehicles with substantial defects.
-Lemon Law guidelines apply for the first two years or the first 24,000 miles after the buyer's purchase.
+Lemon Law guidelines apply for the first 2 years or the first 24,000 miles after the buyer's purchase.

 The buyer may receive a refund or replacement for the defective vehicle if one or more of the following conditions have been met:

-- The owner has sent the vehicle in for repairs at least three times for the same problem with no success.
+- The owner has sent the vehicle in for repairs at least 3 times for the same problem with no success.